-6. Highland Furano - Viewing Lavender While Soaking in an Outdoor Hot Spring
+6. Highland Furano: Enjoy Hokkaido Lavender Fields While Soaking in an Outdoor Hot Spring

-The hot spring is open late and is perfect to wash away your fatigue from sightseeing and driving!
-(Adult: 510 yen, middle school student: 407 yen, elementary school student: 257 yen; early bird and late night discount for adults)
+The Furano onsen hot spring is open late and is perfect to wash away your fatigue from sightseeing and driving!

-You must try out the outdoor hot spring!
+You must try out the outdoor onsen hot spring!

-The lavender fields are illuminated during mid-July providing a view after sunset.
+These Hokkaido lavender fields are illuminated during mid-July, providing a view after sunset.

-The main lavender type here is the Noushi San Go, which blooms a little later than early bloomers and a little sooner than late bloomers.
-The best time for viewing is mid-July, however the lavender and hot spring can be enjoyed until late July.
+The primary lavender type here is the Noushi San Go, which blooms a little later than early bloomers and a little sooner than late bloomers.
+The best time for viewing is mid-July; however the lavender and hot spring can be enjoyed until late July.